really? No. Wait!

 Learn a lasting lesson from Elijah.
 As you stand strong for the truth, watch out for the enemy.
 He not only plays dirty; he plays for keeps.
 And he’s playing for your soul.

-Taken from Great Days with the Great Lives by Charles R. Swindoll.
+I Borrowed the above from Great Days with the Great Lives by Charles R. Swindoll.
 Copyright © 2005 by Charles R. Swindoll, Inc.

 So…Dr. Swindoll offers “Straight Talk” about a Christian’s involvement in the occult.
 Maybe some of what he talks about is news to you.

 Before I became a follower of “the Lord Jesus” I was a dabbler in all sorts of stuff.
 A lot of that stuff was straight out of the realm of darkness and I had NO idea what I was messing with.
 God knew all about it.
 He warned me long before I even knew him.
 Read my testimony: Here’s the skinny

 Apostle Paul ran into some similar stuff during his career too.
 In Acts chapter 19 we read: